TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 | Embedded Systems Budget   | $100           | N/A  |
 | Encasing/Workpiece Budget | $250           | N/A  |
 | Project Budget Total      | $596           |

+For our conceptual design, the total estimated budget totals to $596.
+The highest budget item is the specified materials for our heater encasing as well as the workpiece.
+This is due to the specialized materials needed for our application of induction heating.

 ### Division of Labor